jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 ```
 #### Archlinux

-Latest release:
+_Latest release_.
+Visit the <a href="https://aur.archlinux.org/packages/flowblade/">AUR</a> page or use terminal command:
 ```bash
 yaourt -S flowblade
 ```
-Or visit the <a href="https://aur.archlinux.org/packages/flowblade/">AUR</a> page.

-Git version:
+_Git version_.
+Visit the <a href="https://aur.archlinux.org/packages/flowblade-git/">AUR</a> page or use terminal command:
 ```bash
 yaourt -S flowblade-git
 ```
-Or visit the <a href="https://aur.archlinux.org/packages/flowblade-git/">AUR</a> page.

 ### Installing using .deb package